 When I am searching for a rental, I always make sure that there is a company guarantee (ie. via HomeAway Payments) or that I can pay via Paypal or Visa/Mastercard.
 I know many people rent properties using a bank transfer; however, I just don’t feel comfortable enough to do that.
 When you rent, there is usually a deposit required (ie. 25%) with the balance owing possibly 6 weeks before your rental begins.
 And most rentals require a refundable damage deposit.

-Get a contract—it will outline your responsibilities and the owner’s obligations.
+Whether it’s a long term rental or a short term rental, get a contract or rental agreement—it will outline your responsibilities and the owner’s obligations.
 It will clearly spell out things such as: whether there is a charge for linens, towels, heating, electricity, cleaning at the end, etc.

 Studio?
 One Bedroom?
 Many bedrooms?
 I have rented a variety of places and while renting a studio can save you money, having one or more bedrooms, particularly in an apartment can simply give you more space.
 You might even have a terrace, which can be a wonderful oasis when the weather is nice.